Dendobot/TeamUp/README.md

 For instructions on how to run the frontend of the website, please look at the readme file in the [frontend](https://github.com/Dendobot/TeamUp/tree/main/frontend) folder.
 You will have to go ***cd*** into the frontend folder for testing this aspect.
 For instructions on how to run the backend of the website, please look at the readme file in the [backend](https://github.com/Dendobot/TeamUp/tree/main/backend) folder.You will have to go ***cd*** into the backend folder for testing this aspect.

+## Deployment

+The Website has been deployed onto the heroku platform so you no longer need to compile the frontend and backend folders in order to run the website.
+Here is the link to the [website](https://cheffie.herokuapp.com/).